Weiss special counsel investigation: Criticism of pardon

+Reactions

+Hunter Biden's attorney Abbe Lowell called the investigation "a cautionary tale of the abuse of prosecutorial power" and stated that the report "continues to ignore some of the major mysteries of his 7-year investigation," including Weiss's 2023 proposal to resolve the case with misdemeanor charges.
+House Oversight Committee Chairman James Comer called the report "incomplete" because President Biden's pardon prevented Weiss from pursuing additional charges.

 Responses and analysis

+Political responses

 In an October 2022 interview with Jake Tapper following The Washington Posts reporting, Joe Biden said he had "great confidence" in his son.
-Democrats have suggested that the investigation is irrelevant to swing voters.
+Democrats suggested the investigation was irrelevant to swing voters.

-Senior House Republicans suggested the Weiss appointment was an effort to obstruct their investigation into the Biden family.
-House Speaker Kevin McCarthy suggested Weiss could not be trusted because he negotiated what Republicans called a "sweetheart deal" that was later rejected by a judge.
-Oversight Committee chairman James Comer said the appointment was "part of the Justice Department's efforts to attempt a Biden family coverup", while the spokesman for House Judiciary Committee chairman Jim Jordan said it was "just a new way to whitewash the Biden family's corruption".
+Senior House Republicans suggested Weiss's appointment as special counsel was an effort to obstruct their investigation into the Biden family.
+House Speaker Kevin McCarthy said Weiss could not be trusted because he had negotiated what Republicans called a "sweetheart deal" that was later rejected by a judge.
+Oversight Committee chairman James Comer called the appointment "part of the Justice Department's efforts to attempt a Biden family coverup," while the spokesman for House Judiciary Committee chairman Jim Jordan said it was "just a new way to whitewash the Biden family's corruption."

+Legal analysis

+Legal experts said gun charges are rarely brought as a standalone basis for prosecution; most charges of lying on the background-check form or illegal weapon possession are brought against defendants charged with more serious underlying crimes.
+However, a United States Sentencing Commission report showed that prosecutions under 18 U.S.C. §922(g)(3) constitute a significant percentage of federal firearm offenses.
+In his final report, Weiss wrote that analysis of Justice Department data from 2008 to 2017 showed that the gun charges against Hunter Biden "are brought more frequently than over 90 percent of the other available firearm offenses."